-If the above recommendations are still not enough for your workplace, as a last resort, consider Personal Protective Equipment (PPE).
+If the above recommendations are still not enough for your workplace, as a last resort, consider personal protective equipment (PPE).
 PPE is only effective if people wear it correctly.
 Workers need PPE training that includes the fit, use, care, maintenance, cleaning and limitations of the PPE.

-Some examples of PPE that may be suited to general labourer and equipment operators' work include:
+Some examples of PPE that may be suited to your work include:

-- Gloves single use gloves can help limit skin contact with surfaces, product etc. Be sure to set up practices for proper removal of gloves and suitable disposal or changing when they are soiled.
-It's also important to consider other hazards present in the workplace before introducing gloves in some cases, gloves can be an 'entanglement' hazard and should not be worn. - Goggles or face shields can help with barriers and separation too.
-They should be assigned to people and not shared and can be used regularly if kept clean.
+- Gloves disposable gloves can help limit contact with surfaces.
+Set up practices for suitable disposal or change of gloves when soiled.
+It's also important to consider other hazards that may be present in the workplace before introducing gloves in some cases, gloves can be an 'entanglement' hazard and should not be worn. - Goggles or Face Shields can help create a barrier and separation too.
+They should be assigned to individuals and not shared and can be reused regularly if kept clean.
 Ensure the goggle or face shield use does not result in workers touching their faces more often because of heat or discomfort.